 - Happened when the Ultima series stopped using an overworld/town/dungeon split from Ultima VI onwards.
 The kingdom of Britannia went from spanning multiple continents to approximately the size of a suburb◊.
 By Ultima IX, the entire world map is on the order of one square mile.

 - The Elder Scrolls franchise started out by averting this trope, but with successive titles it's been playing it straight.
 On a case by case basis—

 - The first game, The Elder Scrolls: Arena, was the largest and most fully-featured in terms of both square mileage and population—you could explore the entire continent of Tamriel which was on a scale with an actual real-life continent.
 Mind, due to the game using Randomly Generated Levels, every place and NPC not associated with the main quest was rather lacking in uniqueness...

-- The Elder Scrolls II Daggerfall also averted this by featuring the provinces of High Rock and Hammerfell at their full size.
+- The Elder Scrolls II: Daggerfall also featured the provinces of High Rock and Hammerfell at their full size.
 Bethesda says that their physical size amounts to 188,000 square miles (or 487,000 in square kilometers)—that's twice the size of Great Britain.
 There are 15,000 full-sized towns, cities, villages, and dungeons to explore, and more than 750,000 NPCs capable of interaction—impressive for a game from 1996.
 However, most of the terrain is randomly generated, non-quest related locations are procedurally generated, and traveling by foot is as lengthy and tedious as playing Desert Bus.
 In the case of cities, most houses cannot be entered even by the most skilled thieves—the player will be told "This house contains nothing of interest."